 Print your paper

 : Before submitting your PDF file, print out the entire PDF file.
-This is not the copy you will send in.
 Read through this printout to look for missing figures, missing fonts, and check the entire printout against each point on this style sheet.

 Then use a ruler to draw a straight line down the left and right edges of your text block on each page.
 Use these hand-drawn lines to check that all paragraphs, footnotes, and references are the same width and are full justified, and that nothing is going beyond these lines into the margins.